-- Overall lake condition moderate, stable but likely to decline in the future. - Invasion by egeria yet to fully influence Invasive Impact Index scores. - Recent invasion by hornwort poses a serious threat to future condition.
+- Overall lake condition moderate and appears stable. - Invasion by egeria yet to fully influence Invasive Impact Index scores. - Recent invasion by hornwort poses a serious threat to future condition.

 Lake Okaro

 - Overall lake condition moderate and showing signs of improvement following lake restoration measures. - LakeSPI scores variable due to water quality responses by elodea. - Has one of the lowest Native Condition Indices for any of the Rotorua Te Arawa lakes.